 The first stage ran from September 2009-September 2010 and consisted of focus groups and individual interviews.

-The second stage is still ongoing and consists of an action research element with an online portal, created after the initial discussions in stage one.
+The second stage consisted of an action research element with an online portal, created after the initial discussions in stage one.
 The action research followed the student use of the portal and concluded with exit interviews and questionnaires.

-As an outcome, we will work to embed the results of this project into student-centred recommendations for further work at Manchester.
-This recommendations will include work on the online portal and suggestions for academic advisor/advisee criteria and advice.
+As an outcome, the results of this project were planned to be embedded into student-centred recommendations for further work at Manchester.
+This recommendations include work on the online portal and suggestions for academic advisor/advisee criteria and advice.

 To see details of papers and presentations associated with the project, please visit: